 Before travelling I downloaded and completed a PLF and also a health declaration required to enter Malta, however these were also given out on the plane from Istanbul along with pens.

-I required a negative PCR to enter Malta so took one at Menalabs in Dubai at a cost of 110aed and I got the result within 7 hours, well within the time limit of 72 hours before arrival in Malta.
-You should print this off, and if you use Menalabs the result text will come thru with a link to download.
+To enter Malta you need a PCR to so I took one at Menalabs in Dubai at a cost of 110aed the day before my flight; I got the result within 7 hours, well within the time limit of 72 hours before travel.
+You should PRINT this off, and if you use Menalabs the result text will come thru with a link to download.
 If you use SEHA then you can download from the SEHA app – these are the only 2 places I used for my 19, yes you read that right, 19 PCRs since January, so I don’t know how it works with other test providers!

 I booked accommodation for 11 nights through booking.com, I stayed in a hotel apartment which was ok, but I wouldn’t go back there, hence not adding it as a recommendation.